pwtail/vinyl_prev/README.md

 **Model classes**

-By default, *vinyl* will create subclasses of `VinylModel` for your django models on demand.
-But you can create these classes explicitly, and start adding custom methods to it.
+By default, *vinyl* will create subclasses of `VinylModel` for your django models by default.
+But you can create these classes explicitly if you want, and start adding custom methods to it.
+Than it should be passed to `VinylManager` as shown below.

 ```python
 # custom.py